nindate/mlzoomcamp-capstone-project/README.md

 ## 6. Model deployment as a web service on local machine
 For actual use of a model in real world, it needs to be deployed as a service (application) so that users (Organizations managing bike shares) can use this service.
 They can now send the details of a particular day to the service and get a prediction on possible number of bikes shares on that day.

-To test the model deployment as a web service - open 2 separate terminal sessions into your machine (where all this code resides) and activate the virtual environment as explained in [4.
+1. To test the model deployment as a web service - open 2 separate terminal sessions on your machine (where all this code resides) and activate the virtual environment as explained in [4.
 Virtual environment and package dependencies](#venv)

-1. Check whether you are already in the project directory which you cloned from git.
+2. Check whether you are already in the project directory which you cloned from git.
 If not change to that directory.

 ```
 pwd